dhemeira/palatepanda/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![CodeScene Code Health](https://codescene.io/projects/49178/status-badges/code-health)](https://codescene.io/projects/49178)

-Welcome to PalatePanda, a Nuxt.js project designed to tantalize your taste buds!
-Our frontend is deployed on [Vercel](https://vercel.app/) and we utilize [Firebase](https://firebase.google.com/) for our backend services.
+Welcome to PalatePanda, a recipe sharing platform built with [Nuxt.js](https://nuxt.com/), [Firebase](https://firebase.google.com/) and deployed on deployed on [Vercel](https://vercel.app/).
+It allows users to create, share, and discover delicious recipes from around the world.
+The project is designed with a focus on user experience, with a clean and intuitive interface that makes browsing and sharing recipes a breeze.

 ## 📚 Table of Contents